pwmt/pwmt.github.io/pages/home.md

 ## Contact
-If you have any suggestions, ideas, problems or just want to talk feel free to join us on our IRC channel, contact us per e-mail or discuss it on one of our mailing lists.
+If you have any suggestions, ideas, problems or just want to talk feel free to join us on our IRC channel or contact us per e-mail.

 * [#pwmt@irc.oftc.net](irc://irc.oftc.net/#pwmt)
-* [Subscribe](http://lists.pwmt.org) to our mailing lists

 ## Donations
 All our projects are free and open source software.
 You can download, use and